alan-turing-institute/cvd-net-wrangle/Documentation/brief.md

 #### Clinical assessment

 Clinical assessments in this trial comprise functional tests, patient-reported outcome measures, and diagnostic investigations.
 An example of a functional test is the World Health Organisation (WHO) functional class, which provide objective measures of disease impact on daily activity.
 Examples of  patient-reported outcome measures (PROMs) are the EmPHasis-10 (E10) and EQ-5D-5L questionnaires, which reflect patients’ perceptions of their symptoms, quality of life, and psychological wellbeing.
-Examples of diagnostic investigations include blood tests and imaging.
+Examples of diagnostic investigations include blood tests and magnetic resonance imaging.

-Clinical assessments were recorded in two settings: during scheduled hospital visits and through self-reporting from home.
+Clinical assessments were performed in two settings: during scheduled hospital visits and through self-reporting from home.
 Hospital-visit data include diagnostic investigations and functional tests conducted by healthcare professionals, while self-reported data consist of functional tests and PROMs.

+#### Diagnostic Investigations

+Diagnostic investigations refer to clinical tests such as blood biomarkers and imaging studies that were used to evaluate treatment outcome during the trial.
+The PHoenix trial's primary outcome measure is the 'right ventricular stroke volume (RVSV)' as measured by MRI.
+MRI scans were taken 4 times, during each hospital visit.
+They were scheduled to capture outcome measures at the beginning and at the end of both treatment arms.
+The blood biomarker NTpro-BNP, which is a secondary outcome measure was taken at the same times.

-##### Functional tests
+#### Functional tests

 Functional tests in this dataset assess patients’ physical capacity and symptom burden in the context of pulmonary hypertension.

 The __6-minute walk test (6MWT)__ measures the distance a person can walk on a flat surface in six minutes as an indicator of exercise tolerance, particularly in individuals with cardiovascular or respiratory conditions.
+In the dataset, there are 6MWT records at the baseline, but not yet for subsequent hospital visits nor self-reports.

 The __WHO__ functional class is a clinician-assigned rating of symptom severity based on the patient’s physical limitations during activity.

+(Was this actually part of trial??)
 Finally the __Incremental Shuttle Walk Test (ISWT)__ evaluates exercise capacity through a paced walking protocol that increases in intensity, offering a more structured alternative to self-paced walking tests.

-##### Patient-reported outcome measures
+#### Patient-reported outcome measures

 Patient-reported outcome measures (PROMs) capture patients' subjective experiences in terms of symptoms, emotional impact, and social functioning.
 It complements functional tests by providing insight into how pulmonary hypertension affects a patient’s daily life from their own perspective.
 PROMs in this clinical trial include the EmPHasis-10 (E10), the Generalized Anxiety Disorder questionnaires (GAD-7 and GAD-2), and the Patient Health Questionnaire (PHQ-9 and PHQ-2).